AElfProject/aelf-sdk.cs/README.md

 ### Test

 This module contains tests for all services provided by AElfClient.
-In this module, you can see how to properly use services provided by AElfClient.
+You can see how to properly use services provided by AElfClient here.

 ### Note